← Our School Offer / Key Stage 2 visits

 Please note that part of this session takes place in John Wesley’s House, which has a steep staircase and no lift access.

-– Find out what Wesley did and some key figures he worked alongside in the fight to abolish the slave trade, through some important artefacts in the museum.
+– Discover what Wesley did in the fight to abolish the slave trade, and try writing with a quill.

 Please note that part of this session takes place in John Wesley’s House, which has a steep staircase and no lift access.